zhengyi93/Prediction-Assignment/weightlifting.md

 ```

 ## Prediction Model
 From the description of the dataset on the website, it is clear that we require some form of decision tree to classify the datasets.
 We adopt the more versatile and robust random forests (as compared to just decision trees) to predict the above sample.
+Random forests create many decision trees and votes to pick the best tree out of all of them.

 Due to how computationally expensive random forests are and how poor my computer is, we will do k-fold cross validation with k=3.
-This enables error estimation.
+This enables out of sample error estimation.

 ```r